ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire.md

 series: The Followpoint
 ---

 The Followpoint has came back with another interview!
-This time it will be very artistic you could say.
+This time it will be very artistic so to say.

 ![](/wiki/shared/news/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire/banner.jpg)